Tacoma, Washington, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Ensure that you get the necessary type.
-Most adapters that you can buy are just plugs and require your devices to adjust the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Make sure to choose the necessary kind.
+Most adapters for sale now are simply plugs and require your electronics to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should be sufficient for most locations.

-If you go to the Fort Nisqually Living History Museum, wear museum-appropriate clothing and take:
+If you visit the Fort Nisqually Living History Museum, wear museum-appropriate clothing and take:

 Small portable cooler